 Very convenient tool for shaping and performing basic operation on kicks, for more in-depth processing I´d recommend Subsynth :) Herramienta muy apropiada para dar forma y realizar operaciones básicas en los Kicks, para obtener un procesado de mayor profundidad recomendaría Subsynth.

-by Bd lieu
+by Bd lieutenant

 plenty of options, scope to carve or craft.
 Personally very gentle use, enhancement (with an eq). good with loops etc, handy option in tool box